-Time, Stop Wasting It: A Simple Approach to Making Better Decisions
+Time, Stop Wasting It: A Simple Approach For Better Decisions

-Time, from the moment we wake up until we go to bed, the clock is ticking, and the pressure to make the most of every minute can be overwhelming.
+From the moment we wake up, the pressure to make the most of every minute can be overwhelming.
+This pressure continues until we go to bed.

 The reality is that time, as a concept, is indifferent to our struggles.